Frank Brangwyn: Early life and career

 In 1895, the Parisian art dealer Siegfried Bing commissioned Brangwyn to decorate the exterior of his Galerie L'Art Nouveau, and encouraged Brangwyn into new avenues: murals, tapestry, carpet designs, posters and designs for stained glass to be produced by Louis Comfort Tiffany.
 In 1896 he illustrated a six-volume reprint of Edward William Lane's translation of One Thousand and One Nights.
 In 1917 he collaborated with the Japanese artist Urushibara Mokuchu on a series of woodblock prints.
 For his austere but decorative designs he was recognized by continental and American critics as a prominent artist, while British critics were puzzled as to how to evaluate him.
 Through his collecting Japanese works, he became friends with Kojiro Matsutaka the Japanese industrial magnate, who became his patron.

-Brangwyn had an affair with Ellen Kate Chesterfield, which produced a son, James Barron Chesterfield-Brangwyn, born 1885 in Mevagissey, Cornwall.
-James later emigrated to Australia in 1909, initially working on a farm in Townsville, Queensland and later moving to Brisbane.
-In 1896, Brangwyn married Lucy Ray, a nurse, who died in 1924.
-They had no children.
-He leased Temple Lodge, 51 Queen Caroline Street, Hammersmith, London from 1900 to 1937/38 and bought The Jointure, Ditchling, Sussex in 1918.

 Mural commissions

 Brangwyn was commissioned by his friend the artist Robert Hawthorn Kitson to design the dining room of Casa Cuseni, his house in Taormina, Sicily, built from 1902 to 1905.
 Brangwyn was responsible for the furniture, panelling, detailing and murals of the dining room.
 The house is now a museum.

 In 1908 Brangwyn was commissioned to paint the apse of St Aidan's Church, Leeds, but after it was realised that the air pollution would damage the paint, it was agreed he should work in glass mosaic.
 The mosaic (using Rust's vitreous mosaic) was completed in 1916.
 It covers the whole apse, and shows the life of St Aidan.

 Other commissions included murals for the Great Hall of the Worshipful Company of Skinners in London (1901–1912), for the Royal Exchange, London (1906), the Panama-Pacific International Exposition, San Francisco, 1915 (now in the Herbst Theatre, Veteran's Building Auditorium, San Francisco), a Lunette for Cuyahoga County Courthouse, Cleveland, Ohio (1911–1915), the Manitoba Legislative Building, Winnipeg (1918–1921), the Chapel, Christ's Hospital School, Horsham (1912–1923), and the Missouri State Capitol, Jefferson City (1915–1925).

-Along with Diego Rivera and Josep Maria Sert, he was chosen by John D. Rockefeller, Jr. to decorate the concourse of the RCA Building in New York City (1930–34) with murals.
+Along with Diego Rivera and Josep Maria Sert, he was chosen by John D. Rockefeller Jr. to decorate the concourse of the RCA Building in New York City (1930–34) with murals.
 A sequence of large murals on canvas (originally from Horton House, Northamptonshire) is held by the Dunedin Public Art Gallery, Dunedin, New Zealand and the Museum of New Zealand Te Papa Tongarewa in Wellington.
 He was also chosen to decorate the first-class dining room of the Canadian Pacific liner, RMS Empress of Britain (1930–1931)].